The Lisbon Methodist Church located in Lisbon Village (now closed).

 Since its beginning we have been very active in our support of the Lisbon Area Christian Outreach (LACO) food pantry and clothing bank.
 Our missions and ministries also include, Lisbon Homeless Project, free public meals, Christmas food baskets, Widows Fellowship and our Bible studies.
 The former Ladies Aid Society has evolved into the Evening Circle.
 This women’s group oversees the monthly bean suppers.
 They also organize special fund raisers and collections in support of the church.
 We continue to work hard, finding new ways to achieve our mission of making disciples for Christ.

-View of the Sanctuary prior to 1950 Current view of the Sanctuary
+Current view of the Sanctuary